slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Our greatest glory is not in never falling, but in rising every time we fall."
 -- Confucius*

-> *"I'm not afraid of failure, I'm afraid of being in the exact same place next year."
+> *"I’m not afraid of failure, I’m afraid of being in the exact same place next year."
 -- thejustinwelsh@x*

 ### On anger

 <!--

 - Most angry people are envious people who don’t understand that life will only get better once they are focused on their own lives and actively improving who they are.
 -->